Duplicating

 History

-How about some history as we head toward downtown?
-Montpelier, Vermont is the smallest state capital in the United States and one of the most charming.
-With just about eight thousand residents, it feels more like a storybook town than a seat of government, but don’t let its size fool you.
-Montpelier has played an outsized role in Vermont’s history since the late 1700s.
+How about a little history as we make our way toward downtown?
+Montpelier, Vermont may be the smallest state capital in the United States, but its story is anything but small.
+With roughly eight thousand residents, it feels more like a friendly village than a political center, yet it has shaped Vermont’s identity since the late 1700s.

-The city was settled after the American Revolution, when pioneers from Massachusetts and Connecticut followed old Native trails along the Winooski River.
-In 1787, Colonel Jacob Davis and his partner decided to name the new settlement “Montpelier,” after the French city Montpellier — a nod to the French support for the Revolution.
-By 1805, its central location made it the perfect choice for Vermont’s state capital.
+After the American Revolution, settlers from Massachusetts and Connecticut followed old Native trails along the Winooski River into this fertile valley.
+In 1787, Colonel Jacob Davis and his partner established a new settlement here and chose the name “Montpelier,” honoring the French city of Montpellier as a gesture of gratitude for France’s support during the Revolution.
+Thanks to its convenient central location, Montpelier was selected as Vermont’s state capital in 1805.

 https://www.montpelier-vt.org/